Chef continues to lead in the DevOps space by helping IT teams adopt modern day best practices including:

 Automate systems’ adherence to declared desired state and minimize security delays and fire drills.

-Automation solutions for Multi-OS, multi-cloud, on-prem, hybrid and complex legacy architectures.
+Infrastructure automation solutions for Multi-OS, multi-cloud, on-prem, hybrid and complex legacy architectures.

 The largest companies in the world, like Facebook, GM and SAP, count on Chef to automate at massive scale.